rundeck/docs/docs/administration/security/sso/azure-sso.md

 To configure your Rundeck with SSO from Azure Active Directory you will need to register a new application and gather some configuration information.

-## Configuring Azure Active Diretory
+## Configuring Azure Active Directory

 1. Navigate to the Azure Active Directory page
 1. Click on the **App Registrations** link